“Traditionally, eyelid surgery removes excess skin and/or fat around your eyes. Except in rare circumstance, I believe this approach is misguided.”

 I have found that tucking rather than removing upper eyelid skin helps to both eliminate excess skin, as well as replacing lost eye volume.
 With your eyes closed, your redundant skin is marked.
 The surface of your skin excess is vaporized, and then tucked beneath the incision.

-Texture: Just as a rubber band looses its elasticity over time, your skin becomes loose over time.
+Texture: (See ThermiSmooth) Just as a rubber band looses its elasticity over time, your skin becomes loose over time.
 If you have little skin excess, or if your eyelid skin is “crêpe,” resurfacing rejuvenates your skin.

 Resurfacing tightens your eyelid skin by creating a highly controlled burn.
 As the injury heals, your skin becomes smoother.
 Although you will experience some redness, this can be camouflaged by make-up.